AI-Matrix

 s8 = s8 - (s1 * 1 + s2 * 7 + s3 * 21);

-You can view it as taking away the iteration amount per row, but you can produce the same pattern from the 5-dimensional set with the subtraction example above by adding the number of times we subtract the same values per row.
+You can view it as taking away the amount added per dimension as we find each per added amount.
+Additionally, you can produce the same pattern from the 5-dimensional set with the subtraction code example demonstrated earlier on this page by adding up the number of times we subtracted the same values into themselves after each subtraction of all numbers per row.

-You can set each per iteration amount to whatever you like and the output will be exactly what you set them using the dimensional subtraction pattern.
+You can set each per added amount to whatever you like, and the output will be exactly the amount you set using the dimensional subtraction pattern.

 var data = []; var end = 8; var start = 7; var per1 = 3; var per2 = 1; var per3 = -9; var per4 = 12; var per5 = 13; for( var i1 = 0; i1 < end; i1++ ) { data[i1] = start; for( var i2 = 0; i2 < i1; i2++ ) { data[i1] += per1; for( var i3 = 0; i3 < i2; i3++ ) { data[i1] += per2; for( var i4 = 0; i4 < i3; i4++ ) { data[i1] += per3; for( var i5 = 0; i5 < i4; i5++ ) { data[i1] += per4; for( var i6 = 0; i6 < i5; i6++ ) { data[i1] += per5; } } } } } } console.log(data); var s1 = data[0], s2 = data[1], s3 = data[2], s4 = data[3], s5 = data[4], s6 = data[5], s7 = data[6], s8 = data[7]; //Each per value per dimensional iteration. var o = []; o[0] = s1 * 1; o[1] = s2 - (o[0] * 1); o[2] = s3 - (o[0] * 1 + o[1] * 2); o[3] = s4 - (o[0] * 1 + o[1] * 3 + o[2] * 3); o[4] = s5 - (o[0] * 1 + o[1] * 4 + o[2] * 6 + o[3] * 4); o[5] = s6 - (o[0] * 1 + o[1] * 5 + o[2] * 10 + o[3] * 10 + o[4] * 5); o[6] = s7 - (o[0] * 1 + o[1] * 6 + o[2] * 15 + o[3] * 20 + o[4] * 15 + o[5] * 6); o[7] = s8 - (o[0] * 1 + o[1] * 7 + o[2] * 21 + o[3] * 35 + o[4] * 35 + o[5] * 21 + o[6] * 7); console.log("Decoded per Value = " + o + "");

 This makes solving the starting value for each iteration much faster.
-This gives us the same result as the 5-dimensional set with subtraction example without repeated subtractions, which can be shrunk into how many times it occurred per row.
+This gives us the same result as the 5-dimensional set with subtraction without repeated subtractions, which are shrunk into how many times it occurred per row in iteration.

 Solving sets to math functions